farshidmh/openstack-labs/install/kolla-ansible-multinode.md

 - `[defaults]`: This section header denotes default configurations for Ansible.

 - `host_key_checking=False`: By default, when Ansible connects to a new host for the first time, it prompts the user to confirm the host's SSH fingerprint.
 Setting host_key_checking to False disables this verification, which can be helpful for automated processes where manual intervention isn't feasible.
 However, it's worth noting that this makes the connection less secure because it avoids checking for potential man-in-the-middle attacks.

 - `pipelining=True`: Pipelining reduces the number of SSH operations required to execute a module on the remote server, resulting in a significant performance increase.
 This is particularly beneficial when the connection to the remote server has high latency.

 - `forks=100`: This determines how many parallel processes Ansible will use when executing commands on remote hosts.
 A higher number can lead to faster execution when managing many hosts, but it also requires more resources on the Ansible control node.
 In this case, it's set to run commands on up to 100 hosts simultaneously.

-### Clone Kolla-Ansible git repository
+**Clone Kolla-Ansible git repository**:

 On this guide, we are going to use the latest version of Kolla-Ansible, which is `master` branch.